andrew-drogalis/MySQL-Concurrency/README.md

 }
 ```

-Make a request from the accounts table to SELECT the previously hashed password.
+Make a request from the accounts table to SELECT the password from the database.
+All passwords should be hashed when stored.

 ```php
 $result = mysqli_query($con, "SELECT * FROM accounts WHERE id = 1");
 $hashed_password = $result->fetch_object()->password;
 ```

 The hashed password is verified against the POST request.
 If the password is correct, the user is authenticated and the SQL table can be updated.

 If concurrency is required, the LOCK TABLES query should be implimented.
 The WRITE parameter prevents any other session from reading or writing from the locked table.
 The READ parameter prevents another session from writting to the locked table, but allows read access.